 Cannabis Construction – Reducing your Risk through Surety Bonds

-facility, you’re under extremely tight deadlines, and you need everything to fall into place to begin production in Q2 of 2018.
-It’s paramount you and your team forecast second quarter numbers into your 2018 budget, and you’re accountable to shareholders to meet the deadlines.
+Picture this – you’re about to break ground on your new multi-million dollar growing facility, you’re under extremely tight deadlines and you need everything to fall into place to begin production in Q2 of 2018.
+It’s paramount, you and your team have forecasted those numbers into your budgets, and you’re accountable to shareholders to meet those deadlines.

-Would you be interested to learn that a Surety Bond could be used as a third party guarantee to safeguard your construction timelines?
+Would you be interested to learn that a Surety Bond could be used as a third party guarantee to safeguard construction timelines?

-What Are Surety Bonds?
+What are Surety Bonds?